PGCE with QTS Secondary Art and Design (School-based)

-Please note there are no vacancies for new applications to this course for April 2022.
+Please note there are no vacancies to this course for April 2023.
+Applications for April 2024 entry should be made through DfE Apply from October 2023.

-Our PGCE Online Distance Learning courses enable graduates to train and qualify as teachers while studying remotely.
-Study your chosen course over one year full-time or two years part-time, giving you the flexibility to fit your studies around your other commitments.
+Our PGCE Online courses enable graduates to train and qualify as teachers while studying.
+Study your chosen course over one year full-time or two years part-time.

 UWE Bristol is committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to children's lives.
 We'll train you to do so in partnership with your schools or educational settings.